Tatsoi Asian Greens Salad Recipe

 For the salad:

-- Mixed greens of your choice: I use Mizuna (a peppery Japanese green) and mixed spicy Asian greens.
+- Mixed greens of your choice: Use any mixed baby greens you like.
+For reference, I use Mizuna (a peppery Japanese green) and mixed spicy Asian greens.

 For the dressing: